 Essentially, if the officer who pulls you over believes you are too impaired to safely operate the vehicle, even if your BAC is below .08%, you can still be arrested for DUI.

 Unfortunately, many people are wrongly arrested for DUI.
-If you were arrested for DUI, you should speak with a Media, PA DUI lawyer to ensure that the grounds for your arrest were lawful and that the police officer had both probable cause and reasonable suspicion to arrest you.
+If you were arrested for DUI, you should speak with a Media PA DUI lawyer to ensure that the grounds for your arrest were lawful and that the police officer had both probable cause and reasonable suspicion to arrest you.

 What about ARD?

 Pennsylvania has a program called Accelerated Rehabilitative Disposition (ARD), which is available to some first-time DUI offenders.
-The ARD program allows you to avoid any kind of jail sentence.
+The ARD program allows you to avoid any jail sentence.
 However, your case will result in any or all of the following:

 - 6-12 months probation